-According to the NHS, one in ten women suffer from postnatal depression within a year of giving birth and it can persist for many months and even years.
-It can also affect fathers and partners, although this is less common.
+According to the NHS, one in ten women suffer from postnatal depression within a year of giving birth.
+It can persist for many months – even years – and, although less common, it can also affect fathers and partners.

-Whilst it’s normal to experience the ‘baby blues’ (feelings of anxiety and tearfulness for a fortnight or so after giving birth) postnatal depression is a persistent feeling of sadness and low mood.
+Whilst it’s normal to experience the ‘baby blues’ (feelings of anxiety and tearfulness for a fortnight or so after giving birth) postnatal depression is a serious illness.
 Symptoms include a loss of interest in the wider world, a lack of energy, difficulty sleeping, difficulty bonding with your baby and, sometimes, frightening thoughts.

-If you think you may be experiencing these symptoms, it can be difficult to discuss them.
-But as well as needing to have a conversation with your doctor and your partner (or a close family member or friend), it’s important to discuss with your employer too.
+If you think you may be experiencing these symptoms, it is important to discuss them with your doctor and your partner or a close family member or friend.
+If you are adding to the mix concerns over returning to work; how will you adjust to life back in the workplace?
+How will you feel being apart from your child?
+It’s important to discuss with your employer too.

 Employers are duty bound to support employees who are experiencing mental health challenges – and the realisation in recent years that so many of us experience mental health problems at some stage in our life (one in every four people) has broken down a lot of barriers.

-For more information on this subject, and anything else to do with HR and employee law, simply download the HR Solver App and you could be chatting to our specialist advisors in minutes.
+For more information on this subject, or anything else to do with HR and employee law, download the HR Solver App today and chat with our specialist advisors.